 Want to know the difference between ginger beer and ginger ale?

-Ginger ale is a ginger flavoured soda pop that has not been fermented.
+Ginger ale is a ginger-flavored soda pop that has not been fermented.
 My bet is that it’s a modern, shelf-stable version of the more traditional ginger beer.

-Ginger beer is made using the ginger bug, a free-range culture that is made from sugar and ginger.
-It’s easy to catch the ginger bug at home, which is why it’s easy to make your own traditional ginger beer!
+Ginger beer is made using the ginger bug, a wild-yeast culture that is made from sugar and ginger.
+It’s easy to catch the ginger bug at home.
+And it’s just as easy to brew your own traditional ginger beer!

-Like all yeast fermented beverages (eg. kombucha,) homemade ginger beer has certain features:
+Like all yeast fermented beverages (eg. kombucha,) homemade ginger beer has a few particular features.
+Here are a few additional details for anyone new to fermenting.

-- It needs to be fed sucrose.
-So it needs sugar rather than alternative sweeteners like honey, agave or maple syrup.
-I like to use panela sugar for a nice dark brown ginger beer.
-You could also use white sugar or coconut palm sugar.
+I like to use panela sugar for a nice dark brown ginger beer (see below).
+You can also use white sugar or coconut palm sugar (see above).

 Homemade Ginger Beer

 Traditional ginger beer is easy to make at home.
-It is made with the ginger bug, which is a naturally forming yeast culture fed on ginger and sugar.
-Homemade ginger beer is refreshingly probiotic, spicy and delicious!
-It’s also made with real ginger, so it will help alleviate nausea.
+It is made with the ginger bug, which is a wild yeast culture fed on ginger and sugar.
+Homemade ginger beer is refreshingly probiotic, spicy, and delicious!
+It’s also a traditional remedy for digestive issues and nausea.

 - Prep Time: 10 minutes